textpattern/textpattern-toolbelt/README.md

 ### Step 19

-Edit /textpattern/index.php and /textpattern/textpattern.js to bump version number to next release.
-Ensure it has `-dev` suffix.
+Edit the following files to bump version number to next release.
+Ensure they have `-dev` suffix.
 If this release is a beta, it's okay to revert the version number to the same `x.y.z-dev` it was before.

+* /textpattern/index.php
+* /textpattern/textpattern.js
+* package.json

 ### Step 20